ddmitov/perl-executing-browser/README.md

 The URL pseudo-user ``interactive`` is the token used by PEB to detect interactive scripts.

-The ``stdout`` query string item should point to a valid HTML DOM element or to a valid JavaScript function.
-Every piece of script output is inserted immediately into the specified DOM element of the calling page or passed to the specified JavaScript function as its first and only function argument.
+The ``stdout`` query string item should point to a valid HTML DOM element or JavaScript function of the calling page.
+It is removed from the query string before the script is started.
+Every piece of script output is immediately inserted into the specified DOM element or passed to the specified JavaScript function as its only function argument.
 The calling page must not be reloaded during the script execution or no script output will be inserted.

 The ``close_command`` query string item designates the command used to shut down an interactive script when the containing PEB window is going to be closed.
 Upon receiving it, the interactive script must start its shutdown procedure.
 Immediately before exiting, the interactive script must print on STDOUT its ``close_confirmation`` to signal PEB that it completed normally its shutdown.
 All interactive scripts in a window that is going to be closed must exit in 5 seconds after ``close_command`` is given or the unresponsive scripts will be killed and the window will be closed.